awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 *cli\_binary\_format*
 **This feature is available only with AWS CLI version 2\.**
 The following feature is available only if you use AWS CLI version 2\.
 It isn't available if you run AWS CLI version 1\.
-For information about how to install the preview of version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.
+For information on how to install version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.
 Specifies how the AWS CLI version 2 interprets binary input parameters\.
 It can be one of the following values:
 + **base64** – This is the default value\.
 An input parameter that is typed as a binary large object \(BLOB\) accepts a base64\-encoded string\.
 To pass true binary content, put the content in a file and provide the file's path and name with the `fileb://` prefix as the parameter's value\.
 To pass base64\-encoded text contained in a file, provide the file's path and name with the `file://` prefix as the parameter's value\.
 + **raw\-in\-base64\-out** – Provides backward compatibility with the AWS CLI version 1 behavior where binary values must be passed literally\.